How to Spend 2 Days in Da Nang

 Day 1: A tale of two cities

 Morning: Begin your time in Da Nang by orienting yourself on an express sightseeing tour, which allows you to cover city highlights in just a few hours.
-Tours typically cover the Marble Mountains, My Son Sanctuary, and the Son Tra Mountain, home to two Buddhist shrines.
+Tours typically cover the Marble Mountains, My Son Sanctuary, and the Son Tra Peninsula, home to two Buddhist shrines.

 Afternoon: Dedicate the afternoon to discovering Da Nang’s food scene, which packs a real punch when it comes to flavor and diversity.
 Some tours give you the chance to ride between eateries on the back of a motorbike, while others take you to the bustling Han Market and explore street-food stands on foot.